gravitational/teleport/docs/4.0/enterprise.md

 !!! tip "Contact Information":
     For more information about Teleport Enterprise or Telekube please reach out us to `sales@gravitational.com` or fill out the contact for on our [website](http://gravitational.com/demo)

+## FedRAMP/FIPS

+With Teleport 4.0 we have built the foundation to meet FedRAMP requirements for the purposes of accessing infrastructure.
+This includes support for [FIPS 140-2](https://en.wikipedia.org/wiki/FIPS_140-2), also known as the Federal Information Processing Standard, which is the US government approved standard for cryptographic modules.

+Enterprise customers can download the custom FIPS package from the [Gravitational Dashboard](https://dashboard.gravitational.com/web/).
+Look for `Linux 64-bit (FedRAMP/FIPS)`.

+Using `teleport start --fips` Teleport will start in FIPS mode, Teleport will configure the TLS and SSH servers with FIPS compliant cryptographic algorithms.
+In FIPS mode, if non-compliant algorithms are chosen, Teleport will fail to start.
+In addition, Teleport checks if the binary was compiled against an approved cryptographic module (BoringCrypto) and fails to start if it was not.